Safe and Near-Optimal Control with Online Dynamics Learning: Reward maximization with intrinsic exploration

 where $\lambda> 0$ is a user-defined large penalty and $\nu$ is a slack variable to ensure the feasibility of the problem.
 Here, $\state_\h$ is the propagated state using any $\dynVec \in \dynSet[\n]$ with optimized policy $\pi$. $J^\mathrm{any}$ can be freely designed and can also depend on $\dynSet[\n], \optiPolicy$ or $\dynVec^o$ indicated by $\n$ in \eqref{eq:slack_there_exists_goal}; see~\cref{rem:Jany} for objectives that may speed up exploration by using the solution of the optimistic problem.

 \looseness -1 In Problem~\eqref{eq:slack_there_exists_goal}, with $\nu=0$ we are guaranteed to have sufficient information of \mbox{$\cwidth[\n](\state_\h,\coninput_\h) \geq \epsterminal$} while ensuring a \emph{task-oriented} approach by maximizing the $J^\mathrm{any}$ objective.
-We execute the resulting policy $\pessiPolicy[e]$ until some \mbox{$|\D_c|\geq1$} measurements are collected and update the dynamics model using the gathered data.
-Then we replan directly at the state where we collected the measurement, without first going back to the safe set, as shown in \cref{fig:dyn_receding_main}.
+We execute the resulting policy $\pessiPolicy[e]$ until some $\h^\star$ such that $\exists \h \leq \h^\star$ with $\cwidth[\n-1](\stateAct_{\h^\star})\!\geq \!\epscollect$ and update the dynamics model using all the gathered data.
+Then we replan directly from the state at $h^\star$, without first going back to the safe set, as shown in \cref{fig:dyn_receding_main}.
 If \mbox{$\nu>0$}, it implies that the agent has not found an informative location from the current state.
 In this case, it returns to the safe set, and then solves Problem~\eqref{eq:slack_there_exists_goal} (with \mbox{$\nu=0$}, hard constraint) to explore another region.
 This hard constraint problem is guaranteed to be feasible (c.f. \cref{thm:rew_maxim}) and yields another informative state \mbox{$\cwidth[n](x,u)>\epsterminal$}, as otherwise the algorithm would already have terminated in~\cref{lin:MPC:go_termination}.
 Notably, the case $\nu>0$ (\cref{lin:return}) is required only for technical reasons, but typically does not occur in practice.
 The algorithm mainly revolves around~\cref{lin:solve_relax_prob}, optimizes the objective, collects data, replans, and keeps on going until \cref{obj:reward_maximization} can be achieved, see \cref{fig:sagedynX_receding_main}.
 All of this is achieved while ensuring safety and maintaining a safe returnable path (pessimistic policy to the safe set $\mathbb{X}_n$) without actually returning to the safe set.